A History of Sanctuary

 Please call the Alameda County Immigration Legal & Education Partnership (ACILEP) hotline at (510) 241-4011 if you see or suspect ICE activity.

 Sanctuary City Task Force

-The Sanctuary City Task Force works to develop policies and programs to protect our immigrant and undocumented community.
+Soon after coming into office, Mayor Arreguin formed a Sanctuary City Task Force as a way to develop policies and programs to protect our immigrant and undocumented community.

 Members include Centro Legal de la Raza, East Bay Community Law Center, East Bay Sanctuary Covenant, Berkeley Organizing Congregations for Action, Arab Resource and Organizing Center, The Multicultural Institute, Berkeley Unified School District, and many other community partners.

 The Mayor’s office also recognizes other community efforts to protect immigrants, including the Alameda County Immigration Legal & Education Partnership (ACILEP), which provides rapid response and legal services to people threatened by ICE.